preslavmihaylov/bash-cheat-sheet/README.md

 * NOTE: Use tabs instead of spaces when pasting the above line

 blkid - show uuid, filesystem type and labels of available devices

+# Manage disk quotas

+> A disk quota is a limitation on usage of system resources enforced by sys admins on users and groups

+quotacheck -avugc - create initial quota files

+edquota -u {user} - edit quota for user

+quotaon -p {mounted filesystem} - check if quotas are on on given filesystem
+quotaon -uagv - turn user and group quotas on

+quota {user} - check quota for user